 You must also consider that AdWords selects the campaign for which the keyword is triggered, so if you were to add a particular term as a negative in any other campaign it must be done so manually.

-This is an especially tedious task for larger accounts where a search term report may generate thousands of words to be analysed.
+This is an especially tedious task for larger accounts where a search term report may generate thousands of words to be analyzed.

 Truly effective marketers will come up with many ways of finding related keywords.
 For example, finding all their synonyms.
 Without this level of work, you might end up driving low standard traffic to your site ruining your chances of being successful.